stregato/master/woland/doc/design/DESIGN.md

 ## Keys

 Three different encryption keys:
-1. optionally each safe has a AES key (part of access token) to encrypt names on the store
+1. optionally each portal has a AES key (part of access token) to encrypt names on the store
 2. each zone has a AES key to encrypt headers
 3. each header has a AES key to encrypt the body